StatCan/mutating-webhook/README.md

 ## Helm Chart

 A Helm Chart is available in the [statcan/charts](https://github.com/statcan/charts/mutating-webhook).
+This is the preferred method of deployment which uses cert-manager's capabilities of generating certificates for TLS, a requirement for Admission Webhooks.

 ## Testing

+To test your webhook, you may use the tests available in `mutatingwebhook/mutatingwebhook_test.go` for inspiration in devising your own tests.
 ______________________

 ## Webhook Mutant